EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-7/index.md

 Using my sandblaster and bench vise I was able to clean them up and get them as straight as possible.

-Not wanting the bends to come back I tried welding on some extra bracing to beef them up a tad.
+Not wanting the bends to come back I tried welding on some extra bracing to beef them up.
 ![](images/3.jpg)

 The welds ended up being too close to the bolt holes though and had to be ground back.